 An MA programme with overseas Teaching Practice placement.

 The MA in TESOL is the only Master's level TESOL programme in the United Kingdom which offers an overseas teaching practice placement.
-Part-time students spend three weeks in Hungary in year 1 and three weeks in Northern Ireland in year 2.
+Students spend eight weeks in Hungary teaching in state primary or secondary schools and are supervised by University of Ulster staff.
+Part-time students spend 4 weeks in Hungary in year 1 and 4 weeks in Northern Ireland in year 2.

 The programme offers an exciting opportunity to teach English as a second language.
 It will be of interest to those who have no teaching experience and also to those who wish to update their classroom skills.
 The course takes place on the Coleraine campus and aims at excellence in practical teaching as well as preparing students to proceed successfully to the Master’s degree by dissertation.

 Sign up for course updates

 Sign up to receive regular updates, news and information on courses, events and developments at Ulster University.

 We’ll not share your information and you can unsubscribe at any time.

 - The Master's in TESOL features a eight-week teaching practice in Hungary where you will work in state schools either at primary or secondary level; part-time students do 4 weeks in Hungary and 4 weeks in Northern Ireland.